 Research and innovation: Its necessary to apply the technology on a large scale and cost efficiently.
 TU Delft is investigating how this can be done.
 That is why the geothermal wells on the campus are equipped with measuring equipment and are closely monitored, so that the researchers can verify their models and theories in an operating system.

-After consulting with the municipality, province, water board and SSM and advice from experts such as TNO, RVO, the Ministry of Economic Affairs has granted an exploration permit.
+After consultation with the municipality, province, water board and SSM and advice from experts such as TNO and RVO, the Ministry of Economic Affairs has granted an exploration permit.
 An exploration permit gives permission to search for a geothermal source within a certain area.
-See also image of the jump area Pijnacker-Nootdorp 6a, which falls under the exploration permit.
+See also image of the exploration area Pijnacker-Nootdorp 6a which is part of the exploration permit.

-Research has been carried out into the underground.
-These are geological studies, not actual drilling.
-With this research, the potential and opportunities of geothermal energy are accurately mapped out.
-These results have been evaluated, among others, with the municipality of Delft, the Ministry and Het Waterschap.
+Research of the underground has been carried out.
+These are geological studies, not drilling.
+With this research, the potential and possibilities of geothermal energy are accurately mapped out.
+These results have been discussed with the municipality, but also, for example, with the province, the Ministry and the Water Board.

 An EIA notification has been submitted to the Ministry of Economic Affairs.
-This notification serves as a check to see if the project has no significant negative effects on the environment.
-The EIA assessment decision has already been issued, which means that no environmental impact report needs to be drawn up.
+This notification note checks whether the project will have no significant adverse effects on the environment.
+The EIA assessment decision has already been issued, which means that no environmental impact statement needs to be drawn up.

 An environmental permit is required for the above-ground aspects, such as the execution of the two geothermal drillings and the realization of the production facilities.
 The Ministry of Economic Affairs decides on this, which asks the State Supervision of Mines, the municipality, the province and the water board for advice.
 Interested parties, including local residents, could submit their views.
 The environmental permit is currently granted by the Ministry of Economic Affairs.

 The consortium will build the geothermal energy installation at the chosen location.
-Then the drilling is carried out.
-Only after the first drillings will we know whether the heat is actually recoverable.
+First, the drilling is carried out.
+Only then will we know whether the heat is actually recoverable.
 For more information about the drilling and planning around this, we refer you to the planning shown at the top of this page.